HL7/smart-web-messaging/README.md

 * `­patient/MedicationRequest.read`
 * `messaging/ui.launchActivity`

-At the time of launch, the app receives a `smart_web_messaging_token` alongside the OAuth `access_token`.
-This `smart_web_messaging_token` is used to tie `postMessage` requests to the authorization context.
-We define this as a distinct parameter from the access token itself because in many app architectures, the access token will only live server-side, and the `smart_web_messaging_token` is explicitly designed to be safely pushed up to the browser environment.
-(It confers limited permissions, entirely focued on the Web Messaging interactions without enabling full REST API access.)
+Note that the EHR has a responsibility to enfore access control on all incoming `postMessage` requests from a SMART app launched in this fashion.
+No explicit authentication token is passed over the wire, but the EHR should maintain a list of active application authorizations associated with a given app window, and should restrict Web Messaging API access accordingly.

 ### Scope examples